yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 We will ask that junior developer: "Why do you think we need NoSQL?"
 It's very likely that we will hear something like, "I just want to learn this new concept."
-This is his real interest&mdash;to learn something new while working on this project.
+This is his real interest---to learn something new while working on this project.
 Maybe we can offer him some other technology to learn?
 Maybe we can move him to another project where NoSQL is used?
 There are many options.
 But the first step is to understand what he really